junchangwang/CS561-Access-Path-Selection/README.md

 This project contains a framework for students to quickly configure and evaluate access path selection strategies in DuckDB, a vectorized push-based columnar DBMS.

-The code repos includes a sophisticated implementation developed by the TAs, allowing students to benchmark it against native zone maps and bitmap indexing quickly.
+This branch contains a sophisticated implementation of Column Sketches.
+To benchmark bitmap indexing and DuckDB's default zone maps, please switch to the BitmapIndexing branch.
+Although the two branches have not been merged, they share the same underlying codebase, so the comparison should be fair.

 ### Walk through the code